-In May 2014, the Financial Accounting Standards Board ("FASB") issued new accounting guidance related to revenue recognition.
+In May 2014, the FASB issued new accounting guidance related to revenue recognition ("ASU 2014-09").
 This new standard will replace all current GAAP guidance on this topic and will eliminate all industry-specific guidance.
 The new revenue recognition standard provides a unified model to determine when and how revenue is recognized.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration for which the entity expects to be entitled in exchange for those goods or services.
-This guidance will be effective beginning January 1, 2017 and can be applied either retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
-The Company is evaluating the impact, if any, of adopting this new accounting standard on its financial statements.
+On July 9, 2015, the FASB approved the deferral of the effective date of ASU 2014-09 by one year.
+As a result, ASU 2014-09 will be effective for the Company's fiscal year beginning January 1, 2018.
+The Company may choose to adopt the standard as of the original effective date for annual reporting periods beginning after December 15, 2016; if it does so, the Company is required to apply the standard beginning in the first interim period within the year of adoption.